-Protecting Eyes from the Effects of Digital Screens
+Protecting Your Eyes from Digital Screens

 As screen time increases, here’s how to protect your eyes.

 In today’s environment, personal computers, laptops, tablets, phones, and other digital devices have become increasingly important in all our lives.
 Work meetings on Zoom and Skype, binge sessions on streaming platforms, distance learning, and digital meetups with family and friends are now an everyday occurrence.
 We’re all doing our best to keep ourselves productive, engaged, and, above all, grounded, during these precarious times.
 But how do our eyes cope with the changes, especially when they seem to be glued to one or another screen for hours and hours on end?
 Taking a few simple steps each day can help save your eye health from the ill effects of extended digital screen exposure.

 Increased screen time puts a strain on my eyes?
 Why?
 Causes of computer vision syndrome

 Computer vision syndrome (CVS), or digital eye strain, as it’s also known, results when you spend extended periods using and looking at devices with digital displays.
 There are several reasons for this.
 First, and probably most commonly known, a major portion of the visible light that many screen types produce falls within the blue light range.
 When blue light enters your eyes, it scatters, requiring additional effort to refocus and see properly.